mevey/FakeNewsDetector/README.md

 * Contains functions for making features across the dataset (which is a collection XML files)

 ## model.ipynb
 * Notebook containing a quick runthrough of our model, including some notes on how we implemented the various steps.
+* Mostly used for testing purposes, this is not meant to be a full running version of the model.
+See test_validation.py for full model

 ## parser.py
 * Contains functions for reading through the XML data, writing in feature values and getting statistics on feature values